What is Feeding Therapy?

 All picky eaters are not created equal, and it is a blanket term that we often use to describe any child that has specific food preferences, or might not like their vegetables.
 As a parent, it is important to know when feeding therapy would benefit your child’s mealtime patterns.
 Many extreme or severe picky eaters start off as “average picky eaters.”
 If your child is experiencing any of the signs below, feeding therapy might be a good option for making mealtime easier on you and your child.

 Newborn – 24 Months

 - Difficulty with breast feeding (latching during breast feeding)

-- Difficulty in transitions: This includes difficulty taking liquids/formula/milk from a bottle, sippy cup or open cup.
-Difficulty transitioning between food stages or to solid foods.
-Not able to tolerate table foods or mashed foods
+- Difficulty in transitions: This includes difficulty taking liquids/formula/milk from a bottle, sippy cup or open cup, and transitioning between food stages

 - Falls asleep when feeding